Our ASTM Policy

 For those who are technically fastidious, here are a few additional key limitations of the existing ASTM thermal oxidation test which come to bear upon users who take seriously their own responsibility to make the required determination of equivalence:

-1. Although strides have been made to make the test result objective, the fundamental rating generated is still a fuel deposit color.
+1. Although strides have been made toward making the test result objective, the fundamental rating generated is still a fuel deposit color.
 (This is what makes the test fundamentally subjective; one which defies statistics).

 2. There is no “reference fuel;” no standard material for evaluating heater tubes or other Method materials, equipment, or supplies, and

-3. The array of D3241 test color results are non-continuous and limited; not easily interpreted and which escape application of standard statistical treatment.
+3. The array of D3241 test color results are non-continuous and limited; Color is not easily interpreted and easily escapes application of standard statistical treatment.

 4. ASTM International claims it is a voluntary consensus organization.
 It thus has no jurisdiction, and is completely lacking investigative or enforcement capability over voluntary users of its various Methods.
 It is also totally unable to exert authority over free-market equipment suppliers (and yet, it still tries!).

 5. ASTM D3241 doesn't have a statistical precision statement.
 Therefore, it isn't possible to calculate tube equivalence in a statistically meaningful way.
-(There is also nothing to be calculated, as equivalence is permanently, factually, fixed at the mill).
+(There is also nothing to be calculated, as equivalence is permanently, factually, irreversibly, unalterably, and completely fixed at the mill by the alloy selection and tempering schedule).

 Unlike Standard Heater Tube, Inc., ASTM is completely secular and (based on direct observation over many years), is occasionally a profane organization.
 That isn’t intended as insulting.
-It’s simply illustrates that our company is founded on creativity and inventiveness which we view as spiritually-based elements which are apparently not embraced and which have no apparent relevance within ASTM International or other competing companies.
+It’s simply illustrates that our company is founded on creativity and inventiveness.
+We observe that these spiritually-based elements are apparently not embraced and appear to have no relevance within ASTM International or other competing companies.
+It is their right to disdain, and even to abhor, our creative, inventive, educational approach.
+Some seem to dismiss us as "non-standard."

-We do notice the essential conflict between that apparent “pseudo standard” position within ASTM and the practice of the United States Patent and Trademark Office.
+We do notice there is essential, inherent, or built-in conflict between that apparent “pseudo standard” position within ASTM and the practice of the United States Patent and Trademark Office.
 While some within ASTM may oppose our new and improved technology, the Patent Office has already embraced it through the award of Letters Patent.
 We also point out that being “standard” doesn’t mean “unchanging in a forever kind of way.”
 For nearly twenty years, in every imaginable way, we have sought to work with and within ASTM while insisting on our government-authorized right to manufacture inert heater tubes for users of ASTM D3241.
 This ASTM conflict isn't for us to resolve.
-We remain neutral.
+In this kind of battle, we remain happily neutral.

 Neutrality is a struggle that should not, in our own estimation, be that difficult.
 ASTM has policies that favor both neutrality and meaningful change.
 Written ASTM Guidelines, for example, already provide that ASTM should “encourage the development of test methods based on generic equipment (Section 16, Regulations Governing ASTM Technical Committees, and Sections F3 and F4, Form and Style for ASTM Standards).
 Written Guidelines also mandate that providers of new equipment are to be listed within test methods once they have been (1) made available, and (2) shown to be equivalent.
 (And, see the demonstration of equivalence available HERE.
 And, we can no longer be considered "new").

-There is also ASTM’s written Antitrust Statement and Antitrust Policy position, which makes clear that ASTM policy is to encourage and even promote competition within all of its Standard Test Methods, in compliance with U.S. law.
-This seems to represent another unresolved ASTM conflict regarding residual opposition due to false perceptions about our "new and novel" patented production methods.
+There is also ASTM’s written Antitrust Statement and Antitrust Policy.
+This makes clear there is no official opposition due to false perceptions about our "new and novel" patented production methods.
 (With neutrality, we actually think there is no sensible conflict and no rational opposition).
 What exists is an apparent simple misunderstanding of what is “standard.”
 “Standard” in terms of empirical testing, simply is agreement among users that we will all perform the testing in about the same way.
-There is nothing in that agreement to involve senselessly prohibiting, scapegoating, or castigating vendors or particular suppliers.
-On that, we hope for widespread agreement both inside and out of ASTM.
+There is nothing in that common-sense agreement to provoke a senseless prohibiting, scapegoating, or castigating of vendors or particular suppliers.
+On that, we do seek and hope for widespread agreement, inside or out of ASTM.